We've put together this guide to the best manual toothbrushes in the US market, whether you're looking for:

 Along with the specific toothbrushes we have mentioned, there are other popular toothbrush bands worth a look:

-- TePe toothbrushes come in a range of special shapes and sizes to help clean dentures, braces, and implants
+- TePe also makes interdental brushes that come in a range of special shapes and sizes to help clean dentures, braces, and implants

 - Tom's of Maine toothbrushes come from the brand that's well known for its natural hygiene products